Checks on your daily habits for a positive and healthy mindset.

 - Be mindful: In the day to day hubbub, days often pass you by and all of a sudden its Friday and then Monday again.
 There is always going to be work, chores, deadlines, responsibilities and things on your to-do list.
 Next week is not going to be any less hectic or tiresome.
 In this chaos, remember to be present and aware of yourself, your surroundings and the people around when you are doing something.
 We are always trying to multi-task, never giving full attention to the current task at hand, always distracted by our to-do lists and need for productivity while trying to get the most done in less amount of time.
 Organise your time such that you try to single-task at any given point of time and are fully present and giving 100% to the task without any interferences.
 This will reduce amount of stress you experience on a day to day basis.
 Avoid over-scheduling your day and not giving yourself any breaks or trying to multi-task all the time.

 Changing habits is up to you.
 Don’t try to replicate someone else’s habits and routines, because it may not necessarily work for you.
 If your biological clock is accustomed to sleeping late you won’t suddenly be able to become an early bird, if you prefer meditation instead of physical exercise in your personal time it is your choice to do it.
 Come up with a system that supports your efficient engagement in daily activities.
-Ask for help when you need it, don’t try to over burden yourself and organise your time better.
+Ask for help when you need it, don’t try to overburden yourself, and organize your time better.

 We can guide you to find a nutritionist to facilitate healthy eating habits or a counselor who has certification in Cognitive behavioral therapy or rational emotive behavior therapy to help you break down negative thoughts and change the way you process information coming from your external environment.
 Some things you can try for yourself are Mindful meditation, physical exercise, movement therapy, relaxation, engaging in hobbies, etc. If you want to get started on mindful meditation there are some more tips available on our blog page.